The Population Interventions Unit (PI) aims are:

-To provide robust evidence on the health and cost impacts of population interventions, through causal inference and simulation approaches from epidemiology, economics and data science.
+- To generate robust evidence on the health and cost impacts of population interventions, through causal inference and sophisticated simulation approaches from epidemiology, economics and data science.

-Stream 1 of PI is the application of contemporary causal inference and natural experiment methods to quantify the effect of some exposure or intervention on health outcomes.
+In Stream 1 we use existing data, preferably longitudinal, to estimate causal effects of interventions on health, using contemporary causal inference and natural experiment methods.
 For example, the impact of Health Star Rating (HSR) nutrition labels on both formulation of food and consumer purchasing.
-Professor Blakely also teaches 4-day short courses in contemporary epidemiological methods .

 Professor Vijaya Sundararajan, Clinical Epidemiologist